 (a) If a contractor wishes the Government to recognize a successor in interest to its contracts or a name change, the contractor must submit a written request to the responsible contracting officer (see 42.1202).
-If the contractor received its contract under Subpart 8.7 under the Javits-Wagner-O’Day Act, use the procedures at 8.716 instead.
+If the contractor received its contract under subpart 8.7 under 41 U.S.C. chapter 85, Committee for Purchase from People Who Are Blind or Severely Disabled, use the procedures at 8.716 instead.

 (b) The responsible contracting officer shall --